Nordix/metal3-clusterapi-docs/airship/AIR-138_kubeadm-rotating-ca.md

 Certificates in:
     kubelet.conf
 ```
-3. There is no downtime in service
+3. There is no downtime in accessing user workload service.

 ### Manual Certificate Renewal

 The manual certificate renewal/rotation is performed as described in previous comments.
-The ```renew``` command in alpha phase allows to renew the following certificates
+The ```renew``` command in alpha phase allows renewing the following certificates

 ```bash
 admin.conf